 Oracle Contribution

 Oracle data is the main way to expand verified compatibility.
-Generation drives real Excel; verification reads committed JSON and is safe for CI.
+Generation drives real Excel; verification reads committed goldens and is safe for CI.

 Glossary: oracle generation vs verification

-Generation runs the oracle capture tooling against a real Excel installation and writes JSON fixtures.
+Generation runs the oracle capture tooling against a real Excel installation and writes golden JSON.
 It only happens on contributor machines that have Excel.
-Verification reads those committed JSON fixtures and compares them against Formulon output — no Excel required, safe for CI.
+Verification reads those committed goldens and compares them against Formulon output — no Excel required, safe for CI.

 Contributor flow